 Does this result mean that Einstein’s theory is beyond further challenge?
 Not at all.
 Science, Marxism and the Big Bang tries to explain that historically, scientific laws such as those discovered by Newton or Einstein are not simply either true or false, as some would like to believe.
 Instead, a more flexible, “dialectical” outlook is required, a core view of which is that in the real world any particular thing, whether it is an atom or a particular scientific outlook, contains within it contradictory elements or opposites.
 The ancient Greeks argued that anything which lacked such internal contradictions could never change, and would exist for all eternity.
 They recognised the impermanence of all things outside the ‘Heavens’, the starry firmament where the gods were thought to reside.
 Only among the stars could the Greeks detect no sign of change.
 The Big Bang theory shows that even the starry heavens – the universe itself – are subject to coming in to being and passing away, the ancient dialectic of becoming.

 Books like Reason in Revolt prophesied the imminent collapse of the Big Bang theory, yet in the last decade in particular the theory has begun to enter into popular consciousness.
 There is even a sit-com named after it.
 It is quite reasonable to view the universe being born and developing over time, with its stars and galaxies also being born and dying as they consume the hydrogen created in the Big Bang, ultimately creating the stardust of which we humans are built.
-The old static Newtonian view promoted in Reason in Revolt, that the universe has always been more or less as it is now – “Thus it has been.
-Thus it will ever be” – already perhaps seems inherently implausible, at least to a younger generation.
+The old static Newtonian view promoted in Reason in Revolt, which holds that the universe has always been more or less as it is now – “Thus it has been.
+Thus it will ever be” as Woods intones – already perhaps seems inherently implausible, at least to a younger generation.
 The stars do not have an infinite amount of fuel to burn over an infinity of time.
 If they did, where would this fuel come from?